microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-05.md

 ## Description
 In this challenge, we will need to configure our deployments.
 Your goal is to find out what environment variables need to be configured for the application to work.
-    - **HINT**: You will need to set two variables.
+    - **HINT:** You will need to set two variables.
 Your goal is to figure out what will go into these variables and what deployments to configure them to.
         - **MONGODB_URI**=`Your Mongo DB URI`
         - **API**=`http://<backend service>:<backend service port> `